dreamerslab/ci.view/README.md

 <!---->

-> in the layout file inside head tag
+> In the layout file inside head tag

     // this will print out all css link tag
     <?$this->view->asset('css')?>